 I’d like to begin by thanking the Knight Foundation for the invitation to speak.
 It’s a profound honor to be here, before this organization dedicated to journalistic excellence.

 I’ve been asked to give a talk about decision-making.
 I’m going to focus today on bad decisions, on the causes and repercussions of failure.
 The failure I’ll be talking about is my own.

 For those who do not know who I am, let me give you a brief summary.
-I am the author of a book on creativity that contained several fabricated Bob Dylan quotes.
+I am the author of a book on creativity that is best known because it contained several fabricated Bob Dylan quotes.
 I committed plagiarism on my blog, taking, without credit or citation, an entire paragraph from the blog of Christian Jarrett.
-I also plagiarized from myself.
-I lied to a journalist named Michael Moynihan to cover up the Dylan fabrications.
+I lied, repeatedly, to a journalist named Michael Moynihan to cover up the Dylan fabrications.

 My mistakes have caused deep pain to those I care about.
 I am constantly remembering all those people I’ve hurt and let down – friends, family, colleagues.
 My wife, my parents, my editors.
 I think about all the readers I’ve disappointed, people who paid good money for my book and now don’t want it on their shelves.